Metalwork

 • It produces welds with sound, uniform, corrosion-resistant, and good impart value

-• The arc is covered under a blanket of flux, which gave no chances for spatter
+• The arc is covered under a blanket of flux, which gave no chance for spatter

-• The process can be performed both indoor and outdoor
+• The process can be performed both indoors and outdoor

 • High-speed welding can be done on a thin sheet